guyKN/CoronaWise2/README.md

 * When a user is sick, the app generates a signature for the user using the user's Private key by using the RSA algorithm, and uploads it to the AWS server.

 * To check if a user has been exposed, the app downloads all signatures from the AWS server, and for each one, it compares with all the keys on the device.
 If a signature matches a key, then the user is has been exposed.
 Otherwise, the user has not been exposed.

+## Future improvement

+* Test more devices: currently, it seems that the app only works with some devices, and has difficulty connecting.
+I intend to improve this.
+* Test Bluetooth RSSI: Currently the thresholds for the RSSI to be within 6 feet was tested on just two devices, so that means that if some devices have stronger or weaker bluetooth signals, the distance won't be mesured accuratly.
+* Battery life: Currently, the app continously scans for devices, which drains the battery very quickly.
+Optimization needs to be done in order to reduce battery usage and heat.